 From the beginning, the CPUC's charter requires that "All charges made by public utilities must be just and reasonable...Preferences and discriminations are made unlawful."
 Through rate cases and its review of tariffs, the CPUC rigorously analyzes the utilities' investment proposals and utilizes a transparent, public process to determine the ratepayer impacts before imposing new charges on customers.
 The key determinants are that one ratepayer group cannot be harmed for the benefit of another ratepayer class.
-Historically, the CPUC's work centered on vertically-integrated, bundled service.
+Historically, the CPUC's review of rate cases centered on vertically-integrated, bundled service.
 Today, it extends to determining cost-shifts due to specialized programs as well as safeguarding the ability of all customers to receive electric service that they can afford.

 California IOUs' rates have also been tied to regional usage so customers in high demand/warmer regions of the state have a higher "baseline," and usage below that baseline costs far less.
-As part of the energy crisis legislation (AB 1x Keely, Migden 2001) rates were frozen for usage below the baseline.
+As a response to the Energy Crisis, the Legislature passed AB 1x (Keely, Migden 2001) which froze rates for usage below the baseline.
 The freeze had the impact of imposing any new increase in costs solely on higher usage customers.
-The Legislature recognized the imbalance in this system and in 2013 enacted AB 327 to lift the freeze on rates.
-The CPUC began implementing a series of rate reforms that included varying rates based on time-of-use.
+The Legislature recognized the imbalance in this system and in 2013 enacted AB 327 (Perea) to lift the freeze on rates.
+The CPUC began implementing11 a series of rate reforms that included varying rates based on time-of-use.

 California has a program to reduce electricity costs for low-income residents.
 The California Alternate Rates for Energy (CARE) program provides customers who earn less than 200% of the federal poverty level a discount of up to 35% on their bill.
 The CARE program is used by approximately one-third of all residential customers.
 Other programs include Energy Savings Assistance, The Family Electric Rate Assistance (FERA), Medical Baseline and Federal Low-Income.
-The Legislature also created a Low-Income Oversight Board to help advise the Commission on matters of affordability, particularly those impacting low-income customers.
+The Legislature also created Low-Income Oversight Board to help advise the Commission on matters of affordability, particularly those impacting low-income customers.